airborne-commando/OPSEC-OSINT-Tools/README.md

 >"Genealogical research is the tracing of an individual's ancestral history using historical records, both official and unofficial" (University of Maryland Libraries, n.d., para.
 1).[^39]

 >"Genealogy is the study of families and their ancestors and histories" <br>(Virginia Tech University Libraries, n.d., para.
 1).[^38]

+Genealogy is the study of a family member, or the study of someones family tree or genealogical background.
+Not to be confused with forensics and DNA.

 - Google Dorks: